darsa-group/darsa-group.github.io/content/home/banner.md

  css_class = ""
 +++

-## PhD position in TODO
+## PhD opportinuty in "Machine learning for sustainable and resilient agrosystems: using remote sensing and deep learning to monitor biodiversity and pests in production and breeding fields"

-We are recruiting PhD student to start our exciting team.
-More information [here](post/2022-novo-phd)
+We are looking for candidates to start this **fully-funded** and exciting project in **early 2023**.
+More information [here](post/2022-novo-phd).